-COVID-19
+COVID-19 Pandemic

 In late 2019 an outbreak of a novel strain of coronavirus originated in China and has since spread globally.
 In January 2020, the World Health Organization declared the outbreak a global health emergency, and on March 11, 2020, the World Health Organization declared the COVID-19 outbreak a pandemic.
 It is not yet possible to give an estimate of all of the Company's potential reinsurance, insurance or investment exposures, or any other effects that the COVID-19 pandemic may have on our results of operations or financial condition.
-Due to the ongoing and rapidly evolving nature of the COVID-19 pandemic, the Company is continuing to evaluate the impact of COVID-19 on its business, operations and financial condition, including its potential loss exposures.
+Due to the ongoing and rapidly evolving nature of the COVID-19 pandemic, we are continuing to evaluate the impact of the COVID-19 pandemic on our business, operations and financial condition, including our potential loss exposures.

-The Company expects losses to emerge over time as the full impact of the pandemic and its effects on the global economy are realized.
+We continue to evaluate industry trends and our potential exposure associated with the ongoing COVID-19 pandemic, and expect historically significant industry losses to emerge over time as the full impact of the pandemic and its effects on the global economy are realized.
 A longer or more severe recession will increase the probability of losses.
 Potential legislative, regulatory and judicial actions are also causing significant uncertainty with respect to policy coverage and other issues.
-Our loss estimate as of March 31, 2020 represents our best estimate based on currently available information, including communications received to date from cedants and brokers, portfolio and contract reviews, and other risk assessment procedures.
-Actual losses may vary materially from this initial estimate.
-Additionally, losses incurred in respect of the COVID-19 pandemic subsequent to March 31, 2020 will be reflected in the periods in which those losses are incurred.
+Among other things, we continue to actively monitor information received from or reported by clients, brokers, industry actuaries, regulators, courts, and others, and to assess that information in the context of our own portfolio.
+Our loss estimates represent our best estimate based on currently available information, and actual losses may vary materially from these estimates.
+Losses incurred in respect of the COVID-19 pandemic will be reflected in the periods in which those losses are incurred.

-In addition to coverage exposures, volatility in global financial markets, together with low or negative interest rates, reduced liquidity and a continued slowdown in global economic conditions, have adversely affected, and may continue to adversely affect, the Company's investment portfolio.
-These conditions may also negatively impact the Company's ability to access liquidity and capital markets financing, which may not be available or may only be available on unfavorable terms.
+In addition to coverage exposures, volatility in global financial markets, together with low or negative interest rates, reduced liquidity and a continued slowdown in global economic conditions, have adversely impacted, and may adversely affect, our investment portfolio in the future.
+These conditions may also negatively impact our ability to access liquidity and capital markets financing, which may not be available or may only be available on unfavorable terms.

-While the Company believes it has been able to operate effectively with most of its employees working remotely, an extended period of remote work arrangements could strain the Company's business continuity plans, introduce operational risk, including but not limited to cybersecurity risks, and adversely affect the Company's ability to manage its business.
+While we believe we have been able to operate effectively with most of our employees working remotely, an extended period of remote work arrangements could strain the Company's business continuity plans, introduce operational risk, including but not limited to cybersecurity risks, and adversely affect the Company's ability to manage our business.
 For additional information see "Current Outlook" and "Part II, Item 1A, Risk Factors."